yotann/docker-cpuminer-bench/README.md

-# docker-cpuminer-bench
+# cpuminer-bench

-Benchmark CPU miners
+This Docker image benchmarks several CPU miners.
+The results can help you decide which coin to mine.